08 June 2021 by VegettoEX

 This is not where Bardock’s story begins, however.

-Nakatsuru was initially given the task of designing Bardock and his crew for the upcoming TV special in the summer of 1990.
+Nakatsuru was initially given the task of designing Bardock and his crew for the upcoming television special in the summer of 1990.
 His initial Bardock design remained relatively unchanged, but the designs and names for Bardock’s crew vastly differed from the final versions (click for larger version).

 Up until this point, there had been no mention of Goku’s “father” in the manga, save for a minor comment Raditz made about Goku looking like their father.
-The TV special would be produced brand-new, exclusively for television.
+The television special would be produced brand-new, exclusively for television.
 Amazingly, Toriyama was so enthralled with the feature, that he actually incorporated the character of Bardock into the manga.

 Personally approved by Akira Toriyama himself, Bardock became incorporated in the manga storyline as an actual character… if only for two panels!

 Dragon Ball Z episode 86 (aired 10 April 1991) contains the events corresponding to the above chapter’s events.
 In the episode, scenes from the television special (which had aired earlier on 17 October 1990) are shown in place of Toriyama’s own “flashback” (which technically does “flash back” to the events of the television special).